Hodapp87/cincyfp_kaggle_201701/README.md

-For the completely lost, consider going to [awesome-machine-learning](https://github.com/josephmisiti/awesome-machine-learning) and finding your favorite favorite language.
+For the completely lost, consider going to [awesome-machine-learning](https://github.com/josephmisiti/awesome-machine-learning) and finding your favorite programming language.

 ## R